-I like entertaining and, over the years, my husband and I have found a rhythm that works pretty well for us.
+I like hosting dinner parties and, over the years, my husband and I have found a rhythm that works pretty well for us.
 No matter how simple, though, it’s a lot of work and can be stressful.

-With this is mind, I offer a few tips that keep me going back for more.
+With this is mind, I offer a few tips for hosting that keep me going back for more.
 Typically my dinner parties include 8-10 people with friends or family.
-If more, I prefer to do stations, appetizers or buffet instead of a sit down dinner if possible (future post maybe).
+If more, I prefer to do stations, appetizers or buffet instead of a sit down dinner if possible.
 Eight to ten is a manageable size, especially for my husband who measures ‘manageable’ in terms of dish washer loads.

 A great dinner party will mean different things to different hosts of course.
 To me, ‘great’ achieves 3 things: